SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

     - Bioapatite

   - Charcoal
-    -Acid only
+    - Acid only
-    -Acid-base-acid (ABA or AAA)
+    - Acid-base-acid (ABA or AAA)
-    -Acid-base-oxidation-stepped combustion (ABOx-SC)
+    - Acid-base-oxidation-stepped combustion (ABOx-SC)

   - Wood
     - Acid only